 You can balance your omega-3 to omega-6 ratio by eating more omega-3-rich foods, such as fatty fish, pasture-raised eggs, and grass-fed meats to reap the anti-inflammatory benefits of omega-3's.

 Processed meats are quite popular amongst many ketogenic dieters.
-Common types of processed meats found on a ketogenic diet include bacon, smoked meat, and sausages.
+Common types of processed meats found on a ketogenic diet include bacon, turkey bacon, smoked meat, and sausages.

 While you don't need to eliminate all processed meats, they also shouldn't make up the majority of your diet.
 Processed meats contain more advanced glycation end products than other meats.

-Dietary advanced glycation end products are known to contribute to increased inflammation, which leads to diseases such as diabetes, cardiovascular disease, and obesity.15
+Dietary advanced glycation end products are known to contribute to increased inflammation, which leads to diseases such as diabetes, cardiovascular disease, and obesity.14

 When it comes to meat consumption, limit processed meats, and eat the bulk of your protein from whole-fresh meat sources.